x/Twitter-Brute-Force/README.md

 In case you're interested, here are some results.

-All available 4-letter Twitter handles with no more than two consonants next to each other (pronounceable?).
+All available 4-letter Twitter usernames with no more than two consonants next to each other (pronounceable?).

 http://peticol.as/twitter-handles/4-letter-ok-sounding.txt